fernando-cb12/ProjectTC1001S/README.md

 By implementing the **Sobel Edge Detection Filter**, we can effectively extract edges from images, improving the ability of our project to analyze visual features.
 This technique is commonly used in artificial intelligence applications, making it a valuable addition to our image processing pipeline.

 ---
-Feel free to modify and expand based on further research and discussions with the team!